aseemk/express-blocks/readme.md

     node test/app.js

-Then open your browser to http://localhost:8080/, view source, and you should see two stylesheet references and two script references.
-The content of the page should also show two "Hello from [layout/page] [main/test]!" paragraphs.
+Then open your browser to http://localhost:8080/ -- you should see:

+* A page with three sections.
+* Three "Hello from ..." lines in the top section.

+And if you view source on the page, you should see three script references and three stylesheet references.
+Most importantly, both sets should be in order of 'layout', 'page1' and 'page2'.

 License
 -------